AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 * We want the provider to allocate and free memory "safely"

    - No sharing
-   - `Adjust` allocates referenced String
+   - :ada:`Adjust` allocates referenced String
-   - `Finalize` frees the referenced String
+   - :ada:`Finalize` frees the referenced String
    - Assignment deallocates target string and assigns copy of source string to target string

 ------------------------